What Are Hit-And-Run Accidents?

 It is important to note that the statistics above do not mean that every pedestrian fatality in the United States was caused by a motor vehicle driver who fled the scene.
 The statistics above are meant to highlight how often approximately one pedestrian every two hours is killed by a motor vehicle in the United States.
 More disturbing is the fact that one pedestrian every eight minutes is injured by a motor vehicle, pedestrian and motor vehicle contact can result in an injury or death.

-If you are involved in a hit-and-run collision, whether as a driver or a pedestrian, then if possible try to obtain the license plate number of the driver who has left the scene.
-If the person leaving the scene is a pedestrian or a driver who is attempting to flee on foot, then try to get as much detail as possible about that person.
-In times today when it seems that most people have a cellular phone if it is possible, then take a picture or a video of the person or motor vehicle leaving the scene.
+If you are involved in a hit-and-run collision, whether as a driver or a pedestrian, then if possible, try to obtain the license plate number of the driver who has left the scene.
+If the person leaving the scene is a pedestrian or a driver who is attempting to flee on foot, then try to get as much details as possible about that person.
+If you have a cellphone, then take a picture or a video of the person or motor vehicle leaving the scene.

 If you are injured, then seek medical attention immediately and then contact competent legal counsel to assist you in weeding through the insurance issues that are specific to hit and run accidents.
 It is important in these types of cases that you do not wait to hire a lawyer to assist you so that a proper investigation takes place before valuable evidence is destroyed or rendered useless due to the passage of time.